Smart Lighting Cost

 Location of Property

-As mentioned already, where you live will shape the overall price of installing smart lighting.
-Electricians tend to charge more in the southeast while labour prices are usually below the UK average in the north of England, Scotland, and Northern Ireland.
+Where you live in the UK will shape the overall price of installing smart lighting.
+Electricians tend to charge more in the southeast, while labour prices are usually below the UK average in the north of England, Scotland, and Northern Ireland.

 Here’s what electricians tend to charge for different parts of the UK: